John Pitcairn Jr.: Early life

 Pitcairn was born on January 10, 1841, in Johnstone, Renfrewshire, Scotland, to John Pitcairn Sr. (1803–1884), a machinist, and Agnes McEwan (1803–1891), a housekeeper.
 He was one of six children resulting from the marriage, and also had one older half-sibling from his father's first marriage.

-Pitcairn's parents had initially emigrated to America around 1835, and lived first in Brooklyn, New York, and then in Paterson, New Jersey, where Pitcairn' sister, Janet, was born.
+Pitcairn's parents had initially emigrated to America around 1835, and lived first in Brooklyn, New York, and then in Paterson, New Jersey, where Pitcairn's sister, Janet, was born.
 Meeting with a lack of financial success, they returned to Scotland a few years later.
 In 1846, however, the family emigrated again to America, this time with four new children, and settled in Allegheny, Pennsylvania, where Pitcairn's uncle, Alexander Pitcairn, had started a woolens business.
 There, Pitcairn attended public school until dropping out at age 14 to pursue a career in the railroad.

 Around 1849 Pitcairn and the rest of his family were baptized by David Powell, a reverend of the New Church.